 [IFRS 17.B101(c)] The entity expects a substantial proportion of any change in the amounts to be paid to the policyholder to vary with the change in fair value of the underlying items.

-Often the policyholder is also guaranteed a minimum return.
-The more valuable this guarantee is, the less likely that the investment-related services are substantial.
+If the policyholder has a guaranteed minimum return, the more valuable this guarantee is, the less likely the contract qualifies for the VFA.

 Pool of underlying items

-VFA contracts base on the underlying items.
-What does it mean?
-It’s the easiest to explain with an example.
+VFA contracts are based on underlying items.
+Let's explain this with an example:

-Contract A does not qualify as a VFA contract because there is no link to the underlying items.
-The actual performance of the underlying portfolio is unknown.
-This contract does not meet a criterium of a direct participating contract and should not be measured with the VFA approach.
+Contract A does not qualify as a VFA contract because there is no link to underlying items.
+The investment returns are fixed, not tied to actual performance.

 What are underlying items?